warmans/cassandra-log2sqlite/README.md

 This script will consume a cassandra system.log and attempt to parse its rows into a SQLite database for analysis.

-Note: Multiline messages (e.g. exception trace information) are discarded.
+Note: Multiline messages (e.g. exception trace information) are discarded after the first line.

 ### Usage